freshworks/crayons/CONTRIBUTING.md

     ?
 Provide a longer description of the change: (press enter to skip)
     ```

-7. Fill in the following details when it prompts.
+7. Fill in the following details when prompted.

     ```bash
     ?
 Are there any breaking changes?
 Yes